subraatakumar/React-Native-Interview-Questions/answers/react_navigation.md

 # 4

-**Interviewer:** Can we customise the navigation of a React Native screen ?
+**Interviewer:** Can we customise the navigation header of a React Native screen ?

 **Candidate:**